ratulhasanruhan/gone_board/README.md

 Check /example folder for more details

 Required parameters:
-- `onFiishedPage` - Main page after onboarding
+- `onFinishedPage` - Main page after onboarding
 - `pageController` - PageController for the onboarding
 - `items` - List of GonePage